UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week09/index.md

 # Designing for the web with vega-lite & Altair & Streamlit

-Using Altair to publish in Python and an introduction to Streamlit.
+Using Altair create interactive visualizations in Python and an introduction to Streamlit.

 **NOTE**: For Python, only a subset of libraries are supported.
 See ongoing list [here](https://github.com/iodide-project/pyodide/tree/master/packages).